zkazure/zaps_vim/README.md

     - what application is used most frequenctly.
     - broswer use ctrl shift + number select from the other side
     - should not create a new page every time.
+- [ ] i need to add a hotkey in. to accept different command.
 ## Learn autoHotkey

 ### Example